-Amend the formal Legislative Agenda: The approved County Legislative Agenda may be amended at any point through the County Board or Finance & Administrative Committee and Legislative Committee based on consistency with articulated criteria.
+Amend the formal Legislative Agenda: The approved County Legislative Agenda may be amended at any point through the Legislative Committee and County Board based on consistency with articulated criteria.

-County Position on Specific Legislative Bill(s): The County may take a position on a specific bill through action by Legislative Committee based on significant impact to County policy or operation; County Board is to be informed on such direction and County Board may revisit thereafter.
+County Position on Specific Legislative Bill(s): The County may take a position on a specific bill through action by Legislative Committee based on significant impact to County policy or operation; County Board is to be informed on such direction, and County Board may revisit thereafter.